Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/lab1v2.md

 ### Task 1: Setup configuration for miyagi app

+In this task, you will configure the Miyagi application by updating specific settings in Visual Studio Code.
+This involves replacing placeholder values in configuration files with the actual values for various Azure resources to ensure proper connectivity and functionality.

 1. Open **Visual Studio Code** from the Lab VM desktop by double-clicking on it.

    ![](./Media/vs.png)